Ferric ammonium oxalate

-Ferric ammonium oxalate (ammonium ferrioxalate, ammonium tris(oxalato)ferrate) is the ammonium salt of the anionic trisoxalato coordination complex of iron(III).
+Ferric ammonium oxalate (also known as ammonium ferrioxalate or ammonium tris(oxalato)ferrate) is the ammonium salt of the anionic trisoxalato coordination complex of iron(III).
 It is a precursor to iron oxides, diverse coordination polymers, and Prussian Blue.
 The latter behavior is relevant to the manufacture of blueprint paper.
 Ferric ammonium oxalate has also been used in the synthesis of superconducting salts with bis(ethylene)dithiotetrathiafulvalene (BEDT-TTF), see Organic superconductor.